Operation Kalbajar: Background

-Predule
+Prelude

 Armenian forces launched an offensive on 18 May 1992 to take the city of Lachin, thus seizing control of the narrow, mountainous Lachin corridor, a key road connecting Goris in Syunik Province, southern Armenia, to Stepanakert, the regional capital for the Armenian in Nagorno-Karabakh; the only other major road connecting Armenia to Nagorno-Karabakh passes through the Murov range.
 The city itself was poorly guarded, and by the next day the Armenian forces had taken control of the city and burned it to the ground.
 All 7,800 of its original Azerbaijani and Kurdish citizens became refugees as a result of forced deportations.

 1993 was a difficult year for Azerbaijan.
 The Armenian forces launched an offensive for Kalbajar in March, and fully occupied the region in April, gaining control of the highest peak in the whole of Karabakh, Mount Murovdagh.
 The Armenian advancement in Kalbajar was conducted with numerous violations of the rules of war, including the forcible exodus of its civilian population, indiscriminate shootings and hostage-taking.
 During the battle, over 500 Azerbaijani civilians were killed, and more than 60,000 were displaced.
 On 30 April, the United Nations Security Council (UNSC) passed Resolution 822, demanding the immediate cessation of all hostilities and the withdrawal of all occupying forces from Kalbajar.
 Following this, in early June, Surat Huseynov, an Azerbaijani military commander, frustrated by what he felt was then Azerbaijani president Abulfaz Elchibey's incompetence and his demotion, rebelled and marched from its base in Ganja towards Baku.
 During this political turmoil, the Azerbaijanis lost Martakert, Aghdam, Jabrayil, Fuzuli, Gubadly, and Zangilan.
 Elchibey stepped down from office on 18 June and then-parliamentary member and an ex-Soviet leader Heydar Aliyev assumed power.
 On 1 July, Huseynov was appointed as the prime minister of Azerbaijan.
 In fall, the Armenian forces were stopped as they advanced towards the city of Beylagan.
 As acting president, Aliyev disbanded 33 voluntary battalions of Elchibey's Azerbaijani Popular Front, which he deemed politically unreliable.
 He blamed the previous government for failures in the war and vowed to take back the lost territories.
 To compensate the voluntary battalions, he quickly and controversially recruited an army of young conscripts.
 Two subsequent UNSC resolutions on the Nagorno-Karabakh conflict were passed, 874 and 884, in October and November, acknowledging Nagorno-Karabakh as a region of Azerbaijan.